Office Infrastructure Setup Delays Are Costing UK Businesses More Than They Realise and Most Are Avoidable

 Security reviews are essential, but they often happen too late.

-When security is introduced at the end of an IT setup, teams are forced to rework configurations, delay access, or block systems from going live.
+When teams introduce security at the end of an IT setup, they must rework configurations, delay access, or block systems from going live.
 This creates frustration and extends timelines.

 By embedding security into the office infrastructure setup from the start, businesses avoid last-minute approvals and reconfiguration.